CasperSkovholt/MasterThesis/README.md

 # The code is organized into three main .py files:
 1. baseline_vgg19.py
 This notebook implements the baseline model using the VGG19 architecture pretrained on ImageNet.
-The pipeline includes:
-- Preprocessing of grayscale MRI images (converted to RGB)
-- Data splitting (train/validation/test)
-- Class weighting for imbalanced classes
-- Model training, evaluation, and confusion matrix
-- Basic training/validation visualization

 2. sota_resnet50.py
 This notebook builds a state-of-the-art model using the ResNet50 architecture.
-It improves upon the baseline by:
-- Applying data augmentation
-- Using salt-and-pepper noise
-- Implementing learning rate scheduling and early stopping
-- Evaluating performance with additional metrics

 3. novel_vit.py
 This notebook implements the novel approach using a Vision Transformer (ViT), also pretrained on ImageNet.
 It includes:
 - ViT setup using PyTorch
-- Salt-and-pepper noise augmentation
-- Preprocessing and class balancing
-- Training and evaluation
 - Integration of XAI (LIME) for model explainability

 # Dataset
 The dataset consists of MRI images of brains classified into four stages: